nearmap/libddog/README.md

 Notice that every decision about how to construct the query represents a different concern:

 - Is the metric a count or a rate?
-- Does it represent a sum or an average (min or max)?
+- Does it represent a sum or an average, min or max?
 - What dimensions do we filter on?
 - What dimensions do we group by?